 What about white people?

 If it’s so important for there to be a business case for groups of people before they can be deemed worthy of being hired and promoted in our companies, why are there no reports and research about the business case for white people?
 Or men?
-If we were really being rigorous about who we should and shouldn’t have in our businesses wouldn’t we want to ensure that we have solid grounds to hire white people and men too?
-After all, doing good business means rationally scrutinising the facts of the matter such that if there is an opportunity to get rid of dead wood, we should.
+If we were being rigorous about who we should and shouldn’t have in our businesses wouldn’t we want to ensure that we have solid grounds to hire white people and men too?
+After all, doing good business means rationally scrutinizing the facts of the matter such that if there is an opportunity to get rid of dead wood, we should.
 Maybe the research would tell us that we shouldn’t hire white people.
 Maybe the research would tell us that we could make more money if white people weren’t in our workplaces.
-Why aren’t companies investing time and resources commissioning this research?!
+Why aren’t companies investing time and resources in commissioning this research?!
 This could be the next best thing for their bottom line!

 Why?
 Because the means must justify the ends.

 If the starting point is that you need to prove your humanity, this is a workplace that doesn’t see you as human.
 What sort of starting point is that for so-called “inclusion”?